JarryShaw/MacDaily/doc/logging.rst

     macOS Package Logging Automator

     optional arguments:
       -h, --help        show this help message and exit -V, --version     show program's version number and exit

     general arguments:
-      -a, --all       log all packages installed through Atom, RubyGems, Node.js, Homebrew, Caskroom, Mac App Store, and etc -q, --quiet     run in quiet mode, with no output information -v, --verbose   run in verbose mode, with detailed output information -l, --show-log  open log in Console.app upon completion of command
+      -a, --all         log all packages installed through Atom, RubyGems, Node.js, Homebrew, Caskroom, Mac App Store, and etc -q, --quiet       run in quiet mode, with no output information -v, --verbose     run in verbose mode, with detailed output information -n, --no-cleanup  do not run cleanup process
+      -l, --show-log    open log in Console.app upon completion of command

     control arguments:
       options used to disable logging of certain mode

       --no-apm          do not log Atom plug-ins
-      --no-app        do not log Mac applications
+      --no-app          do not log system applications
       --no-gem          do not log Ruby gems
       --no-mas          do not log macOS applications
       --no-npm          do not log Node.js modules
       --no-pip          do not log Python packages
       --no-tap          do not log Homebrew Taps
       --no-brew         do not log Homebrew formulae
       --no-cask         do not log Homebrew Casks

     mode selection:
       log existing packages installed through a specified method, e.g.: apm,